BayAreaMetro/travel-model-two-networks/notebooks/pipeline/Readme.md

   * TAP link shapes, `tap_shape.pickle`
   * TAP nodes, `tap_node.pickle`
   * Taps and tap links mainly for analyze the different options and QAQC, `stops_and_taps.csv`
+  * `Tap_node.csv`, which includes available mode, county, etc. for TAPs.
+This file was only requested by Shimon to update TAP coding in the onboard survey.